-The Governor recommends \$123,000 less than requested, including \$41,280 from general revenues from assuming the Department will achieve half of the estimated savings related to the utilization of the postal service instead of constables when possible.
+The Governor recommended \$123,000 less than requested, including \$41,280 from general revenues from assuming the Department will achieve half of the estimated savings related to the utilization of the postal service instead of constables when possible.
 If the program is allowed to continue, the savings may be greater to reflect up to nine months of the initiative in FY 2012.
+The Assembly reduced general revenue funding by \$44,610 based on spending through the third quarter.

 Women, Infants and Children Nutrition Program.
-The Department requests \$26.0 million from federal funds for the Women, Infants and Children administration and benefits program.
+The Department requested \$26.0 million from federal funds for the Women, Infants and Children administration and benefits program.
 This is \$0.3 million less than enacted, including \$0.1 million more stimulus funds carried forward from FY 2011 for grants and \$0.4 million less from administrative funds.
 The administrative changes include \$46,206 more for salaries and benefits offset by reductions of \$87,000 for training, \$55,250 for grants, \$43,750 for computer equipment purchases, \$48,000 for printing expenses, \$22,500 for information technology and claims processing expenses, \$15,000 for medical supplies, and \$106,759 for all other operating expenditures, including various maintenance costs, security services and staff training.

-The Governor recommends \$42,126 more than requested.
-This includes \$37,826 more for staffing expenses, restoring unachievable statewide personnel savings included in the enacted budget and adds \$4,300 for funding available from statewide medical benefit savings for unidentified operating expenses.
+The Governor recommended \$42,126 more than requested.
+This includes \$37,826 more for staffing expenses, restoring unachievable statewide personnel savings included in the enacted budget and added \$4,300 for funding available from statewide medical benefit savings for unidentified operating expenses.
+The Assembly removed the \$4,300 budgeted as unidentified operating expenses.

 Supplemental Nutrition Assistance Program - Benefits.
-The Department requests the enacted level of \$298.3 million from federal funds for direct benefit payments for the Supplemental Nutrition Assistance program.
+The Department requested the enacted level of \$298.3 million from federal funds for direct benefit payments for the Supplemental Nutrition Assistance program, formerly called the food stamp program.
 The enacted level represents a 13.1 percent increase from FY 2011 benefit expenditures while the increase from FY 2010 to FY 2011 was 17.0 percent.
-The Department requests the enacted level based on year to date expenditures and the assumption that the number of recipients will remain constant, especially when about 15 percent of Rhode Islanders participate in the program already.
+The Department requested the enacted level based on year to date expenditures and the assumption that the number of recipients will remain constant, especially when about 15 percent of Rhode Islanders participate in the program already.
 However, the anticipated expiration of unemployment insurance benefits beginning in January 2012 will likely increase the number of applicants since often times the receipt of unemployment insurance benefits lifts a family above the income threshold for eligibility.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.

 Supplemental Nutrition Assistance Program - Time-Limited Positions.
-The Department requests \$84,089 more from federal funds for 22.0 positions, including 20.0 senior clerk typists and 2.0 clinical training specialists.
+The Department requested \$84,089 more from federal funds for 22.0 positions, including 20.0 senior clerk typists and 2.0 clinical training specialists.
 The federal government provided funding for the state to hire additional staff through September 30, 2011 to handle the increasing number of program applications.
 However, the Department indicated that fewer positions were filled and for a shorter duration than anticipated, which allowed the Department to use the funds for administrative expenses, discussed in the other operations section.
-The Rhode Island state accounting system shows that through December 15, 2011, staffing expenditures totaled \$208,434, which is \$242,196 less than the revised request.
-The Governor recommends \$2,846 less than requested to reflect the distribution of savings from the medical benefit holiday.
+The Governor recommended \$2,846 less than requested to reflect the distribution of savings from the medical benefit holiday.
+The Assembly concurred.